Zoom Video Communications (NASDAQ:ZM) Releases FY 2023 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $3.66-$3.69 for the period, compared to the consensus estimate of $3.82.
 The company issued revenue guidance of $4.38 billion-$4.39 billion, compared to the consensus revenue estimate of $4.54 billion.
 Zoom Video Communications also updated its Q3 2023 guidance to $0.82-$0.83 EPS.

-In related news, insider Velchamy Sankarlingam sold 2,319 shares of the business’s stock in a transaction on Tuesday, July 12th.
-The stock was sold at an average price of $109.79, for a total value of $254,603.01.
-Following the completion of the sale, the insider now directly owns 10,863 shares in the company, valued at approximately $1,192,648.77.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, CFO Kelly Steckelberg sold 6,700 shares of the company’s stock in a transaction on Monday, June 13th.
+In other news, CFO Kelly Steckelberg sold 6,700 shares of Zoom Video Communications stock in a transaction on Monday, June 13th.
 The stock was sold at an average price of $104.04, for a total transaction of $697,068.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Velchamy Sankarlingam sold 2,319 shares of the company’s stock in a transaction on Tuesday, July 12th.
-The shares were sold at an average price of $109.79, for a total value of $254,603.01.
-Following the sale, the insider now owns 10,863 shares of the company’s stock, valued at $1,192,648.77.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In other news, COO Aparna Bawa sold 2,000 shares of the firm’s stock in a transaction on Tuesday, June 28th.
+The stock was sold at an average price of $116.62, for a total transaction of $233,240.00.
+Following the completion of the sale, the chief operating officer now directly owns 77,676 shares of the company’s stock, valued at approximately $9,058,575.12.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CFO Kelly Steckelberg sold 6,700 shares of the firm’s stock in a transaction on Monday, June 13th.
+The stock was sold at an average price of $104.04, for a total value of $697,068.00.
 The disclosure for this sale can be found here.
-Insiders sold 41,523 shares of company stock worth $4,436,354 in the last ninety days.
+In the last ninety days, insiders have sold 41,523 shares of company stock worth $4,436,354.
 11.24% of the stock is owned by company insiders.

 Zoom Video Communications Company Profile